Otii

 Men, Stories & What We Don’t Always Say

-For Men, By Men and Those Who Love Them
+By Men, For Men and Those Who Love Them

 Why We Made This

-For men, that connection can be a relief: I’m not the only one carrying this.
-For women, partners, sisters, friends, daughters – it can be a window into what often goes unsaid.
-The Hushed® grew out of that need.
+For women, partners, sisters, friends and daughters, those conversations offer a window into what so often goes unsaid.
+The Hushed® grew out of that belief.
 A space to be heard, not fixed.
-Unashamedly a podcast for men, by men and for those who want to better understand, support, and walk alongside them.
+A podcast for men, by men and for everyone who wants to better understand, support, and walk alongside them.

 Who’s behind The Hushed?